Fernand Daoust: Biography

 Daoust studied economics and industrial relations at the Université de Montréal.

 He began a career in trade unionism in 1950.
 He was active with the Canadian Congress of Labour and the Canadian Labour Congress.

 From 1961 to 1963, he was a member of the organizing committee for the foundation of the New Democratic Party in Quebec.
 He ran as a candidate for the NDP in the 1962 and 1963 federal elections.

 In 1964, he was candidate for president of the Quebec Federation of Labour (Fédération des travailleurs du Québec - FTQ); Louis Laberge was elected president and Daoust was elected vice-president.
 In 1969, Daoust became the secretary general of the FTQ, a job he held until 1991.
 He succeeded Laberge as president of the FTQ from 1991 until 1993.

 After his retirement, Daoust was active with the small shareholders education and defense movement (Mouvement d'éducation et de défense des actionnaires - MÉDAC) with Yves Michaud.

+Death

+Fernando Daoust died on 23 January, 2020 at the age of 93 from old age.